 Edited by Adele Costa, NWHN Director of Communications

 10 million Americans are currently living with osteoporosis, according to the U.S. Department of Health and Human Services.
 More than 8 million of them – the vast majority - are women.
 But what is osteoporosis?
 Osteoporosis causes bones to become fragile and susceptible to breaking.
-Bone fractures and the related pain and disability they cause can greatly impact a person’s quality of life, as well as their physical and mental health.
+Bone fractures and the related pain and disability they cause can significantly impact a person’s quality of life, as well as their physical and mental health.

 What’s more, osteoporosis treatment has radically changed in a relatively short period.
 In the early 1990s, women had few treatment options.
 Now, there are many different types of treatments available.
-This has created a dilemma for women trying to decide which, if any, of these medications they need, as we learn more about the risks and benefits every day.
+This has created a dilemma for women trying to decide which, if any, of these medications they need as we learn more about the risks and benefits every day.

 ***This interview has been edited for length and clarity***

 My name is Gloria, and I’m seventy years old.
 I’m very active, which is good for the bones.
 I go out every day and do something.
 I have a personal trainer, I go for walks, and golf is a particular passion of mine.
 I’m also taking a few classes at my local YMCA – chair yoga, balance and stability, and cardio, in fact.
 Movement and connection have always been big parts of my life.

 When were you diagnosed with osteoporosis, and what did treatment look like for you?